wso2/kubernetes-is/advanced/is-pattern-1/README.md

 | `wso2.deployment.persistentRuntimeArtifacts.sharedArtifacts.capacity.tenants`               | Capacity for tenant data between Identity Server instances                                | 100M                        |
 | `wso2.deployment.persistentRuntimeArtifacts.sharedArtifacts.capacity.userstores`            | Capacity for secondary user stores between Identity Server instances                      | 50M                         |

-> In a production ready deployment, it is highly recommended to enable persistence and sharing of runtime artifacts between instances of the Identity Server profile (i.e. set `wso2.deployment.persistentRuntimeArtifacts.sharedArtifacts.enabled` to true).
+> In a production grade deployment, it is highly recommended to enable persistence and sharing of runtime artifacts between instances of the Identity Server profile (i.e. set `wso2.deployment.persistentRuntimeArtifacts.sharedArtifacts.enabled` to true).
-> It is **mandatory** to set an appropriate [Kubernetes StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) when you enable this feature.
+> It is **mandatory** to set an appropriate Kubernetes StorageClass when you enable this feature.
 > Only persistent storage solutions supporting `ReadWriteMany` access mode are applicable (https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes) for `wso2.deployment.persistentRuntimeArtifacts.storageClass`.

 ###### Identity Server Configurations